 The Psychology of Ignorance: Why People Don't Care About the Environment

-“Hours spent in fields, woods and steams.
+“Hours spent in fields, woods, and streams.
 I had a phase of sitting up a tree, just sitting there, swaying in the wind.
-We ate anything we could find and once found a bush of white raspberries.
+We ate anything we could find, and once found a bush of white raspberries.
 I carried a tiny penknife for peeling turnips.
 We found caterpillars and raised them to be moths or butterflies.
-We also collected birds eggs, we only took one from a nest.
-I had Observers book of wild flowers, trees and birds .
-I'm 71 now and still get excited by frogspawn, birdsong and wild plants and flowers.”
-A 71-year-old Reddit user's relation with nature.
+We also collected bird eggs; we only took one from a nest.
+I had Observer's Book of wild flowers, trees, and birds.
+I'm 71 now and still get excited by frogspawn, birdsong, and wild plants and flowers.”

 Unearthing Individual Layer